 Angeline Marie Michael Meitzler

 Angeline Marie Michael Meitzler is a writer and animator based in Brooklyn, NY.
 The 2nd daughter of a German scientist and a Filipino nurse.
 Her work and research utilize fiction and myth to deconstruct how power, race and colonialism are entangled in political and personal narratives of worth and value.
-She is the author of the lyrical collection of prose, A Drop of Sun (Fauxmoir Lit Press, 2023).
-Her poetry and hybrid writing was nominated as a finalist for the 2023 Newfound Prose Prize.
+Her chapbook, A Drop of Sun, recieved speical mention for the 2023 Newfound Prose Prize, Digging Press, and was published in 2023 by Fauxmoir Lit Press.
 Her animated films and multimedia work has exhibited and screened internationally at the 46th Asian American International Film Festival, NYC (2023); San Diego Filipino Film Festival (2023); Tacoma Film Festivial, WA (2023); The Wrong Biennale (2023); Natasha Singapore Biennial, Singapore (2022); SummerWorks Festival, Toronto (2022); The Human Terminal, Anonymous Gallery, NYC (2021); Feminist Media Studio, Montreal (2018).
-Her work has been awarded fellowships and supported by MASS MoCA Fellowship, Jerome Hill Artist Fellowship, Harvestworks and New York State Council of the Arts.
+Her work has been awarded fellowshi+ps and supported by MASS MoCA Fellowship, Jerome Hill Artist Fellowship, Harvestworks and New York State Council of the Arts.
 Her collaborative work as an software and environment artist has been exhibited at MUDAM Musee d’Art Moderne Grand-Duc Jean, Ogden Contemporary Arts, Carnegie Mellon University, the New Museum, Rhizome, de Young Museum, Istanbul Biennial 2019, Koenig & Clinton, Ringling Museum of Art, Kunsthalle Basel, Rubin Museum, Sadie Coles HQ, the 2019 Whitney Biennial.
 She received her MFA through Georgia Institute of Technology and the School of the Arts Institute of Chicago as a New Artists Society Scholar.